usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/crt_auto_response.md

 Legal aid offices or members of lawyer associations in your state may be able to help you with your issue.

 - American Bar Association, visit the [www.americanbar.org/groups/legal_services/flh-home](www.americanbar.org/groups/legal_services/flh-home) or call (800) 285-2221
-- Legal Services Corporation (or Legal Aid Offices), visit the [Legal Services Corporation](www.lsc.gov/find-legal-aid) or call (202) 295-1500
+- Legal Services Corporation (or Legal Aid Offices),to help you find a legal aid lawyer in your area visit [www.lsc.gov/find-legal-aid](www.lsc.gov/find-legal-aid) or call (202) 295-1500

 ## 2. Learn More